Randolph police officer arrested after allegedly interfering with firefighters outside home

 Glenn Frazier, a 24-year veteran of the department, was arrested outside of his Brockton home and will remain on administrative leave pending the outcome of a Brockton police investigation, Randolph Police Chief William Pace said in a statement on Tuesday.

-Frazier was escorted away from his burning Chevrolet Tahoe, which had flames shooting at least 10 feet in the air.
+Frazier was escorted away from his burning Chevrolet Tahoe as flames shot at least 10 feet in the air.

-Officers, along with a good Samaritan, escorted Frazier away from the house but he allegedly resisted, saying that he “only had five drinks” and that “he would be fine.”
+Officers, along with a good Samaritan, walked Frazier away from the house but he allegedly resisted, saying that he “only had five drinks” and that “he would be fine.”

 The fire then began to cause small explosions and the vinyl siding on Frazier’s house started to melt and catch fire.

-As officers went to move their cruisers to allow firefighters space to battle the blaze, Frazier walked right into one of the vehicles, according to police.
+As officers went to move their cruisers to allow firefighters space to battle the blaze, Frazier allegedly got into one of the vehicles.
 One officer had to stop his cruiser, which caused a fire engine to maneuver closer to the flames.
 Another engine was hindered from passing through.

 Firefighters had to gather their tools and walk to assist the other engine on the scene, officials said.